DarienLibrary/website_content/content/_finished/delight/delight.md

 </div>
 </div>

+* [Andrew Lloyd Webber](https://dar.to/2xi2KUl "Andrew Lloyd Webber"): Each week, a new show is shown for free.
 * [Broadway HD](https://dar.to/3a8Ujc2 "Broadway HD"): They're offering a seven-day free trial of 300+ shows.
 Be sure to cancel before the week is up.
 * [Nightly Met Opera Streams](https://dar.to/3a7AzFL "Nightly Met Opera Streams"): Enjoy encore presentations of favorite Met concerts.
 * [Royal Opera House: London](https://dar.to/2J39veH "Royal Opera House: London"): Offering selections from their shows.